aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

     backends means, now you know! 😉

 [^2]:
-    The discussion in the main text refers to the files and data stored by AiiDA on the local computer where AiiDA is installed, and which are preserved long-term in its internal file repository.
-These files are obtained, e.g. by retrieval from the _remote computer_ once a calculation finishes, or could be parsed data or inputs provided by the user.
-Instead, during the execution of your calculations _on a remote computer_, files are located in a subfolder of the `work_directory` of the used `Computer` (typically in the `scratch`), where the subfolder name is generated from the UUID of the AiiDA `CalculationNode`.
+    The discussion in the main text of this blog post refers to the files and data stored by AiiDA on the local computer where AiiDA is installed, and which are preserved long-term in its internal file repository.
+These files are obtained, e.g. by retrieval from the _remote_ computer once a calculation finishes, or could be parsed data or inputs provided by the user.
+Instead, during the execution of your calculations _on the remote computer_, files are located in a subfolder of the `work_directory` of the used `Computer` (typically in the `scratch`), where the subfolder name is generated from the UUID of the AiiDA `CalculationNode`.
 This directory has a three-level depth, obtained by "sharding" the UUID based on the first characters.
 For istance, if the UUID is `6861d8fb-4694-46be-b0e6-7282989f069d`, the calculation will run in a subfolder named `68/61/d8fb-4694-46be-b0e6-7282989f069d`.

 [^3]:
     The workflow is recursively traversed, and files are written to disk for each calculation (remember, it's the